Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Data Analysis

-In this section, we analyze a real data on performance of baseball players, originally studied by \cite{efron1975data} in the context of Stein's estimator and later by \cite{MorrisJASA} in an EBCI context.
+The baseball data on performance of baseball players was originally studied by \citet{efron1975data} in the context of Stein's estimator and later by \citet{MorrisJASA} in an EBCI context.
 This data, collected from the New York Times, contains batting averages of $18$ major league players through their first $45$ official at-bats of the $1970$ season.
 The highest batting average in this dataset is of an unusually good hitter named Clemente, whose batting average is $0.4$, and the least batting average is that of Alvis, whose value is $0.2$.
 We are interested in interval estimation of each player's batting average ($\theta_i$'s) for the remainder of the season.
 The true season batting average of a player for the 1970 season is also available in this dataset.
-In order to consider the batting averages as direct estimates, we use the arc-sin transformation as in \cite{efron1975data}, and take $y_i$ as the transformed batting average of Player $i; \; i = 1,\cdots, m$.
-In this data, $m=18$, $D =1$, and $p = 3$, as two covariates are considered -- $x_1:$ batting average of a player through the end of 1969 season, and $x_2:$ total number of times a player at-bats through the end of 1969 season.
-We analyze two models for this data analysis -- \begin{enumerate} \item[(i)] The model M3, discussed in Section \ref{sec:nocov}, with the unknown common mean in level 2 being estimated by the sample average value of `$-3.275$', as done in Section 2 of \cite{efron1975data}.
-Here we compute only one EBCI given by $I_i^\text{YL}$ (M3). \item[(ii)] The model M4, discussed in Section \ref{sec:bal}, with covariates ($x_1,\; x_2$), where we compute two EBCIs given by $I_i^\text{N}$ (M4) and $I_i^\text{YL}$ (M4). \end{enumerate} These three EBCIs are plotted in straight lines in Figure \ref{baseball_pic} -- $I_i^{\text{YL}}$ (M3) in color dark green, $I_i^\text{N}$ (M4) in color blue, and $I_i^{\text{YL}}$ (M4) in color red, with the true batting average values in black dots.
-We observe in Figure \ref{baseball_pic} that all the three intervals contain true values for all players except Player 3 (Munson).
-For this player, only the EBCI $I_i^{\text{YL}}$ (M3) contains the true value.
-Overall, for the baseball data the length of $I_i^{\text{YL}}$ (M4) is mostly shorter than $I_i^{\text{N}}$ (M4).
+In order to consider the batting averages as direct estimates, we use the arc-sin transformation as in \citet{efron1975data}, and take $y_i$ as the transformed batting average of Player $i; \; i = 1,\cdots, 18$.
+We demonstrate the balanced common mean model in this data analysis given by \eqref{DGM1} - \eqref{DGM3} in Section \ref{sec:mat}, and compute $I_i^\text{YL}$ only, as $I_i^\text{N}$ does not exist in this case.
+For brevity we denote this EBCI as $I_i^\text{YL}$ (M3).
+Following Section 2 of \citet{efron1975data}, we take $D=1$ in Level 1 and estimate the unknown common mean in Level 2 by the sample average value: $\hat \mu = -3.275$.